 - Write engaging posts

-- Design eye-catching visuals
+- Design eye catching visuals

-- Edit short-form videos
+- Edit short form videos

 Compensation and Benefits

-Flexible work hours and locations
+- Flexible hours and locations

-Money for courses and certifications
+- Budget for courses and certifications

-Cool networking events to meet industry pros
+- Networking events to meet industry pros

-Free access to premium social media tools
+- Free access to premium social tools

-Chances to attend major industry conferences
+- Passes to major industry conferences

 Making the Most of Your Experience